Aram Pachyan: Early life

 Aram Pachyan was born on March 19, 1983, in Vanadzor, into a family of medical workers.
-His father is a renowned surgeon Hakob Ghukas Tamamyan, who in 1988-1994, as a volunteer and on duty, traveled throughout Armenia and Nagorno Karabakh, treating soldiers and civiliansPachyan credits his family for instilling a love of literature in him from a young age citing Robinson Crusoe by Daniel Dafoe as one of the most influential books in his youth, particularly due to its themes surrounding isolation.
+His father is a renowned surgeon Hakob Ghukas Tamamyan, who in 1988-1994, as a volunteer and on duty, traveled throughout Armenia and Nagorno Karabakh, treating soldiers and civilians Pachyan credits his family for instilling a love of literature in him from a young age citing Robinson Crusoe by Daniel Dafoe as one of the most influential books in his youth, particularly due to its themes surrounding isolation.
 The novel later inspired the title of his first collection of short stories, Robinson.
 Pachyan received a degree in law from the Yerevan State University but soon became disillusioned with the prospects of working as a lawyer in Armenia.
 He began to write stories shortly after being discharged from the Armenian military, inspired by the things he experienced and witnessed during his mandatory service.
 He cited Fyodor Dostoevsky, Thomas Bernhard, Susan Sontag and James Joyce among his favorite authors.